x17-Green/AI-Powered-Chatbot/phase2-implementation.md

    export default App;
    ```
    Reason: This main component brings together the Chat and MovieInfo components, applying Tailwind CSS classes for layout and styling.
+It also manages the state for the selected movie.

 ## 6. Update package.json Scripts